latchbio/latch/docs/source/manual/snakemake.md

 The snakemake framework was designed to allow developers to both define and execute their workflows.
 This often means that the workflow parameters are sometimes ill-defined and scattered throughout the project as configuration values, static values in the `Snakefile` or command line flags.

-To construct a graphical interface from a snakemake workflow, the parameters need to be explicitly identified and defined so that they can be presented to scientist to be filled out through a web application.
+To construct a graphical interface from a snakemake workflow, the file parameters need to be explicitly identified and defined so that they can be presented to scientist to be filled out through a web application.
 The `latch_metadata.py` file holds these parameter definitions, along with any styling or cosmetic modifications the developer wishes to make to each parameter.

-It's worth noting that many Snakemake workflows come with a `config.yaml` file that enumerates input files and other parameters.
+*Currently, only file and directory parameters are supported*.

+To identify the file "dependencies" that should be pulled out as parameters, it can be useful to start with the `config.yaml` file that is used to configure many Snakemake projects.
+Thinking about the minimum set of files needed to run a successful workflow on fresh machine can also help identify these parameters.

 Below is an example of how to create the `latch_metadata.py` file based on the `config.yaml` file: